 - Students pay limited fees to the partner institution.
 These fees can include welcome programs, state-mandated insurance, and activities fees.

 - Students are responsible for their own accommodation, airfare, ground transportation, school supplies, and other personal living expenses while at the partner institution.

 - Students may choose to indicate on their SIS applications that they are interested in a specific dual degree program.
-Once enrolled at SIS, students will need to apply to a specific program through the SIS Office of International Program Development.
+Once enrolled at SIS, students will need to apply to a specific program through the SIS Office of International Programs.
 NB:The NRSD Program with the UN University for Peace in Costa Rica ONLY accepts applications at the time of admission to SIS.
 Students may NOT apply to NRSD once enrolled in another graduate program at SIS.

 - Good academic and university standing.

 - Approved plan of study.
 Students must meet with their academic advisors to get approval for the courses they plan to take prior to departure.